wavemaker/docs/learn/app-development/deployment/deployment-to-digital-ocean.md

 ![](/learn/assets/deploy_do_existing_cluster.png)

 You can choose from a pre-populated list of clusters present in your account.
-These will be fetched based on the access token that you provide.
+These fetch based on the access token that you provide.

 ## Registry Details

-Since the deployment flow involves image-based deployment, you will need to have a registry account to push the application image to the registry and pull the same at the time of deployment of an application to the DigitalOcean cluster.
+Since the deployment flow involves image-based deployment, you should to have a registry account to push the application image to the registry and pull the same at the time of deployment of an application to the DigitalOcean cluster.

 ![](/learn/assets/deploy_do_registry_details.png)